VikashChoudhary-04/linux-cheatsheet/Linux.md

 `6` = Read and write
 `7` = Read, Write and execute**

-**Full permission = 777
+**Full permission = 777.
-1st digit for owner user
+1st digit for owner user.
-2nd digit for group
+2nd digit for group.
-3rd digit for other users**
+3rd digit for other users.**